-Basis of Preparation
+Basis of Preparation and Statement of Compliance

 The accompanying consolidated financial statements have been prepared in accordance with Philippine Financial Reporting Standards (PFRS).
 This financial reporting framework includes PFRS, Philippine Accounting Standards (PAS) and Philippine Interpretation from International Financial Reporting Interpretations Committee (IFRIC) issued by the Philippine Financial Reporting and Sustainability Standards Council and adopted by the SEC, including SEC pronouncements.